 Ref Area for improvement/Action Update Action owner 1 Undertake review of the requirements of the Policing and Crime Act 2017 in relation to complaints The Act will introduce new responsibilities for the PCC, particularly around the review of locally-resolved complaints Initial consideration has been given to how to meet the new requirements around appeal handling.
 Discussions held with Surrey Police Professional Standards Department.
-However, the Home Office reports a delay to the introduction of OPCC CEX/Policy Officer
+However, the Home Office reports a delay to the introduction of new responsibilities until Spring 2019 OPCC CEX/Policy Officer

-2 Ensure effective new responsibilities until Spring 2019 Review of options OPCC CEX/OPCC oversight of any plans to change governance arrangements in respect of Surrey Fire & Rescue Service The PCC is likely to be considering options for future change during the year ahead for future of fire governance completed.
-PCC reported in October 2017 that he would not seek a change, but would review the position in May 2018 with a strong expectation of improved fire collaboration Head of Governance 3 Prepare for the General Data Protection Regulations New and significant enhancements to data protection arrangements will come into effect from May 2018 Project plan established.
+2 Ensure effective oversight of any plans to change governance arrangements in respect of Surrey Fire &amp; Rescue Service The PCC is likely to be considering options for future change during the year ahead Review of options for future of fire governance completed.
+PCC reported in October 2017 that he would not seek a change, but would review the position in May 2018 with a strong expectation of improved fire collaboration.
+The PCC will continue to keep this position under review.
+OPCC CEX/OPCC Head of Governance 3 Prepare for the General Data Protection Regulations New and significant enhancements to data protection arrangements came into effect from May 2018 Project plan established.
 Key actions identified.
 Scrutiny of Surrey Police arrangements OPCC CEX 4 Continue oversight of the Force's ICT Strategy This has been subject to regular briefings OPCC CEX/CFO 5 Oversight of Estates Strategy This is a significant piece of work which will be developing during the year ahead Recent milestone reached with the announcement of central Surrey as a preferred area.
 Continued attendance at strategic board.
 Review of initial financial appraisal.
 Lead on external stakeholder engagement OPCC CEX/CFO 6 Further improvements to financial reporting Including improvements required in processes used by the joint Surrey/Sussex Management Accounting team Continued monitoring by CFO and subject to internal audit during the past year with steps identified to bring about improvements OPCC CFO